alexbowe/leetcode-anki-with-grind75/README.md

 .\leetcode-anki\Scripts\activate.bat
 ```

 Then initialize session id variable.
-You can get it directly from your browser (if you're using chrome, cookies can be found here chrome://settings/cookies/detail?site=leetcode.com)
+You can get it directly from your browser (if you're using chrome, cookies can be found using this method: https://developer.chrome.com/docs/devtools/storage/cookies/)

 Linux/Macos
 ```